hpcleuven/VscDocumentation/source/data/tier1data/clients/sftp_clients.rst

 SSH Certificate
 ****************

-SSH certificates are required for authenticating SFTP connections to the Tier-1 Data system.
-For each new connection, the SSH client must present SSH certificates are required for authenticating SFTP connections to the Tier-1 Data service.
+SSH certificates are required to authenticate SFTP connections to the Tier-1 Data service.
 For each new connection, the SSH client must present a user certificate signed by VSCentrum.

 To obtain your SSH certificate, please follow the instructions from the following `link <https://docs.vscentrum.be/accounts/mfa_login.html#connecting-with-an-ssh-agent>`__.